j-fan/particle-attractor-unity/README.md

 # particle-attractor

-Gravitional particle attractor for unity (work in progress).
-Features electric and gravitational fields.
+Particle attractor for unity.
+Contains these fields:
+- electric
+- gravitational
+- airflow
+- vortex
+- simple attractor

 Drag script into any particle system as a component